The tallest man-made structure in your state

 Mississippi: Beau Rivage Casino Hotel, Biloxi

-The ginormous Beau Rivage Casino Hotel is the tallest man-made structure in Mississippi.
-At 346 feet (106m), this hotel-casino is also home to a theatre, restaurants and some 1,740 rooms.
-This concrete structure is positioned by the waterfront (Beau Rivage is French for ‘beautiful shore’) but rather uniquely, it floats on an anchored barge structure in accordance with state gaming laws.
+The enormous Beau Rivage Casino Hotel is the tallest man-made structure in Mississippi.
+At 346 feet, this hotel-casino is also home to a theater, restaurants, and some 1,740 rooms.
+The concrete structure is positioned by the waterfront (Beau Rivage is French for 'beautiful shore') but, rather uniquely, was built on an anchored barge structure in order to comply with state gaming laws.

 Rudy Balasko/Shutterstock

 Missouri’s Gateway Arch broods by the Mississippi River.
-At 630 feet (192m) in height, it’s not only the tallest man-made structure in the state but also the tallest monument in the entire USA, constructed from 43,000 tonnes of concrete and steel.
-The best way to see the colossal structure is by a special tourist tram that transports visitors to the top.
-Riverboat cruises past the arch provide an alternative take on this mighty arch.
+At 630 feet in height, it’s not only the tallest man-made structure in the state but also the tallest monument in the entire US, constructed from 43,000 tons of concrete and steel.
+The best way to see the colossal structure is in a special tourist tram that transports visitors to the top.
+Riverboat cruises past the arch provide an alternative take on this mighty edifice.

 Pat Hawks/Flickr/CC BY 2.0